-On the global front, Asian shares were trading mostly in green, with data out of China supporting Shanghai.
-China’s factory output and fixed-asset investment grew more strongly than expected in the first two months of the year, but retail sales disappointed after the government reduced a tax break on small cars.
-Back home, the NSE Nifty and BSE Sensex were trading above the psychological 9,050 and 29,400 levels respectively.
-The market breadth on BSE was positive in the ratio of 1694:654, while 150 scrips remained unchanged.
+On the global front, Asian shares were trading in green, following indications of a measured response from the Federal Reserve in countering inflation.
+The Bank of Japan kept monetary policy steady in the wake of the US Federal Reserve’s second interest rate hike in three months, underscoring the diverging policy paths of major global central banks.
+Back home, the NSE Nifty and BSE Sensex were trading above the psychological 9,100 and 29,500 levels respectively.
+The market breadth on BSE was positive in the ratio of 1629:676, while 138 scrips remained unchanged.